simonvanderveldt/lxc-debian-wheezy-template/README.md

   * For the mirror keep `cdn.debian.net` as in Debian's template.
 In the future we can switch to using `http.debian.net`, see the [Debian GeoMirror page on the Debian wiki](http://wiki.debian.org/DebianGeoMirror) for more info.
 * ~~Set default runlevel to 3, was added to [0.7.4.2-4](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-4), but not included in the releases after that.
 Also included in upstream.
 The [default in Debian is 2](https://wiki.debian.org/RunLevel) KEEP runlevel 2~~
 * ~~Removed adding of daemontools-run inittab entry, was added in [0.7.5-4](https://launchpad.net/debian/sid/+source/lxc/0.7.5-4), not in upstream, I see no direct need for this.
 REMOVE adding daemontools to inittab~~
-* Add reporting of hostname to dhcp server.
+* ~~Add reporting of hostname to dhcp server.
 Most people won't need this.
-DON'T ADD
+DON'T ADD~~
-* Different way to set locale (same as upstream), this uses locale-gen $LANG, which doesn't work on Wheezy (anymore?).
-Either KEEP what's in Debian's template or FIX needed
+* ~~Different way to set locale (same as upstream).
+This uses locale-gen $LANG, which doesn't work on Wheezy (anymore?).
+KEEP to stay as close as possible to Debian's template.~~
+  * Maybe use upstream's way later.
+Is it better?
+It doesn't work at the moment so at the very least is would need to be fixed.
 * Disables less pointless services
- * checkroot, was added in [0.7.3-1](https://launchpad.net/debian/wheezy/+source/lxc/0.7.3-1) as a fix for [Debian bug 601001](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=601001) and upstreamed in [0.7.4.2-0.1](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-0.1).
-KEEP disable checkroot
+  * ~~checkroot, was added in [0.7.3-1](https://launchpad.net/debian/wheezy/+source/lxc/0.7.3-1) as a fix for [Debian bug 601001](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=601001) and upstreamed in [0.7.4.2-0.1](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-0.1).
+KEEP disable checkroot~~
- * umountroot, was added in [0.7.4.2-0.1](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-0.1) and re-added in [0.7.4.2-4](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-4) as a fix for [Debian bug 611972](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=611972).
-KEEP disable umountroot
+  * ~~umountroot, was added in [0.7.4.2-0.1](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-0.1) and re-added in [0.7.4.2-4](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-4) as a fix for [Debian bug 611972](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=611972).
+KEEP disable umountroot~~
   * module-init-tools, was added in [0.7.4.2-1](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-1).
-KEEP disable module-init-tools
+Module-inits-tools isn't installed anymore by default, so this isn't necessary anymore.
+REMOVE disable module-init-tools
-* Changed random password for root to "root".
+* ~~Changed random password for root to "root".
 Easier to remember than random password and there is a message notifying the user that this default password should be changed.
-KEEP random password for now to stay as close as possible to Debian's template.
+KEEP random password for now to stay as close as possible to Debian's template.~~
 * ~~Replaced deprecated `dhcp3-client` package with `isc-dhcp-client` (same as upstream).
 ADD `isc-dhcp-client` instead of `dhcp3-client`~~
-* Changed arch-determination to simpler if structure without using dpkg or udpkg.
-KEEP structure as is to stay as close as possible to Debian's template.
-Maybe switch later because it seems to work fine and is simpler.
+* ~~Changed arch-determination to simpler `if` structure without using dpkg or udpkg.
+KEEP structure as is to stay as close as possible to Debian's template.~~
+  * Maybe switch later because it seems to work fine and is simpler.
-* Added support for arch=armv5tel (results in arch=armel).
-DON'T ADD to stay as close as possible to Debian's template.
-Maybe add later because it seems to work fine.
+* ~~Added support for `arch=armv5tel` (results in arch=armel).
+DON'T ADD to stay as close as possible to Debian's template.~~
+  * Maybe add later because it seems to work fine.
 * Changed container configuration
-  * Restructured it (put `utsname` under network settings).
-DON'T ADD to stay as close as possible to Debian's template.
+  * ~~Restructured it (put `utsname` under network settings).
+DON'T ADD to stay as close as possible to Debian's template.~~
-  * Removed #lxc.console = /var/log/lxc/$name.console (was already commented out).
-KEEP to stay as close as possible to Debian's template.
+  * ~~Removed `#lxc.console = /var/log/lxc/$name.console` (was already commented out).
+KEEP to stay as close as possible to Debian's template.~~
-  * Removed lxc.cap.drop = sys_admin.
+  * ~~Removed `lxc.cap.drop = sys_admin`.
 Drops CAP_SYS_ADMIN capabilities.
-KEEP to stay as close as possible to Debian's template (and upstream).
+KEEP to stay as close as possible to Debian's template (and upstream).~~
-  * Removed #lxc.cgroup.devices.allow = a (was already commented out).
-KEEP to stay as close as possible to Debian's template.
+  * ~~Removed `#lxc.cgroup.devices.allow = a` (was already commented out).
+KEEP to stay as close as possible to Debian's template.~~
-  * Removed limits (were already commented out).
-KEEP to stay as close as possible to Debian's template.
-Maybe remove later, they aren't in upstream.
+  * ~~Removed limits (were already commented out).
+KEEP to stay as close as possible to Debian's template.~~
+    * Maybe remove later, limits aren't in upstream.
-  * Removed lxc.mount.entry for shared folder.
+  * Removed `lxc.mount.entry` for shared folder.
 REMOVE, should be in config file
   * Changed network settings
-    * Removed lxc.network.mtu = 1500.
+    * Removed `lxc.network.mtu = 1500`.
 Isn't necessary.
 REMOVE
-    * Removed lxc.network.name = eth0.
-Isn't necessary, does make sure the default network interface is always called eth0.
-KEEP
+    * ~~Removed `lxc.network.name = eth0`.
+Isn't stricly necessary, but does make sure the default network interface is always called eth0.
+KEEP~~
-    * Removed lxc.network.veth.pair = veth-$name.
+    * Removed `lxc.network.veth.pair = veth-$name`.
 Isn't necessary.
 REMOVE
-    * Added lxc.network.ipv4 = 0.0.0.0/24.
+    * ~~Added `lxc.network.ipv4 = 0.0.0.0/24`.
 Since we're using DHCP we don't need this, see the [LXC SimpleBridge page on the Debian wiki](https://wiki.debian.org/LXC/SimpleBridge).
-DON'T ADD
+DON'T ADD~~
     * Replaced hard-coded mac address with random generated mac-address using new hex() function.
-Very usefull to make the template create a new mac-address for each new container without using a configuration file.
+Very useful to make the template create a new mac-address for each new container without using a configuration file.
 ADD
 * ~~Added missing $name to copy_configuration() function call (same as upstream).
 KEEP~~